-Raspberry-Filled Vanilla Cupcakes with Buttercream Frosting
+Vanilla Cupcakes with Raspberry Filling

 This post may contain affiliate links.
 Please read my disclosure policy.

-I was thinking of my favorite berry-topped moist almond cake, only these had to be two-bite cakes, easy to snack on or share with friends.
+Finding the perfect homemade vanilla cupcake became something of an obsession for me.
+I was thinking of my favorite berry-topped moist almond cake, in an easy to snack on form.

 First of all, let me just say that until I went on this cupcake journey, I had no idea that a tool exists just for making little holes in cupcakes.
 It’s called a cupcake corer, and it apparently cuts out neat little cones of cake, which eject with one push.